 Europechain B.V. concludes sub-processor agreements with all the nodes (the block producers).
 Without concluding a (sub)processor agreement, a party cannot run a dApp or become a node.

 If there is no dApp involved in the transaction (e.g. in the event of token transfers on the base layer) Europechain B.V. is the controller.
 In that event, the nodes are not sub-processors but processors.
 The agreements are drafted such that they allow for that.

 These agreements have dispute resolutions in them so that the powers of Europechain B.V. are in check and the nodes can be easily forced to comply with Europechain B.V.’s instructions.

-This set up allows for adequate control to ensure the people are informed, and are able to submit their request with a competent and compliant entity.
+This set up allows for adequate control to ensure the people are informed and are able to submit their request with a competent and compliant entity.
 Furthermore, this allows for the contractual infrastructure required under the GDPR.

-Given that the powers Europechain B.V. has are tailored to its position as a data controller and given that they are kept in check by the dispute resolution system, there is no way Europechain B.V.’s position may endanger the blockchain core values.
+Given that the powers Europechain B.V. has been tailored to its position as a data controller and given that they are kept in check by the dispute resolution system, there is no way Europechain B.V.’s position may endanger the blockchain core values.

 Europechain’s setup proves it is possible to find the right balance.
 A balance that is necessary for blockchain to become a mainstream infrastructure.

 I invite you to learn more about our GDPR compliant Blockchain services.